our authors

 GABRIELA GONZALES

 Gabriela Gonzales holds a BA in creative writing from Belmont University.
-A former literary nonprofit program coordinator, her poetry and fiction have been featured in Wigleaf, Lost Balloon, Chestnut Review, The Lumiere Review, and elsewhere.
-She has been nominated for Best of the Net, Best New Poets, and multiple times for The Pushcart Prize.
-She also performed at TEDx Nashville.
+A former literary nonprofit program coordinator, she has had her poetry and fiction featured in Wigleaf, Lost Balloon, Chestnut Review, The Lumiere Review, and elsewhere.
+She has been nominated for Best of the Net, Best New Poets, and the Pushcart Prize.
+She has also performed at TEDxNashville.
+Gabriela lives in Pennsylvania.

 Contact - Chip Rice